nupac/nupac/.github/pull_request_template.md

 # Description

-(description of your pull request here)
+*description of your pull request here*

 # Contributor's checklist
+Please mark as done everything appliable to your current PR state

 ## General
 - [ ] Newer functionality got documented (if needed, e.g. a new nupac enviroment variable)
 - [ ] Existing documentation is not outdated (e.g. changed inteface)